zshn25/zshn25.github.io/_posts/2022-09-23-Aristotle-definitions.markdown

 </sup></sub>
 {: refdef}

 The real difference between democracy and oligarchy is poverty and wealth.
-Wherever men rule by reason of their wealth, weather they be few or many, that is an oligarchy, and where the poor rule, that is a democracy and wealth… and freedom are the grounds on which the two classes lay claim to the government.
+Wherever men rule by reason of their wealth, whether they be few or many, that is an oligarchy, and where the poor rule, that is a democracy and wealth… and freedom are the grounds on which the two classes lay claim to the government.

 Kings rule according to law over voluntary subjects, but tyrants over involuntary; and the one are guarded by their fellow-citizens the others are guarded against them.